Banner

 Fuzzy Systems in Health Care

-Susana M. Vieira, DEM, University of Lisbon, Portugal
+Susana M. Vieira, University of Lisbon, Portugal

 Differentiability in Quadratic Mean of Deep Networks